KevanMacGee/Bootstrap_5x_Starter/README.md

 # Bootstrap 5 Minimal Starter Template

+NOTE!
+Currently, the parts of the js and css that are comments out will be removed and made more clear.
+The current method is confusing.

 A clean, minimal Bootstrap 5 starter template with the essentials and a few "need to haves" - ready for you to build upon.

 ## 📁 Folder Structure